Evaluating your SageMaker AI-trained model - Amazon SageMaker AI

 • bleu: Measures precision of n-gram matches between generated and reference text, commonly used in translation evaluation.

-For llm_judge, bring your own dataset benchmark, return following metrics:
+For llm_judge and mm_llm_judge, bring your own dataset benchmark, return following metrics:

 • a_scores: Number of wins for response_A across forward and backward evaluation passes.